pranaysahith/s-k8-releases/MariuszFerdyn/v1/README.md

 - Clone Repository
 - cd to repository Path
 - packer build ova.json
+- cd output
-- vagrant box add ubuntu1804-vagrant.box
+- vagrant box add myova ubuntu-18.04.1.box
+- you have imported myova to virtualbox that you can export

 **To DO**